-When combustion air is ducted to the boiler, other provisions must be made for boiler room ventilation.
-HH boilers lose less than 1 percent of their input rating to the room, but other heat sources may be present.
+When combustion air is ducted to the heater, other provisions must be made for heater room ventilation.
+VW heaters lose less than 1 percent of their input rating to the room, but other heat sources may be present.
 Provide enough ventilation air to meet comfort specifications.
-Make sure the ventilation air is
+Make sure the ventilation air is not directed at the heater, water piping or other equipment which could be damaged by freezing.